vatpac-technology/sops/docs/separation-standards/procedural.md

 <summary>Conflict Area</summary>

 ### Conflict Area
-The Quickest and easiest way to assess lateral conflict scenarios is with the *Conflict Area tool*.
+The quickest and easiest way to assess lateral conflict scenarios is with the *Conflict Area tool*.
 Unfortunately, whilst its quick and easy to *use*, it's fairly complex and long to understand the rules and concepts.
 The first thing to note, is that there are many different unusual remarks and equipment codes that pilots file on VATSIM, primarily because not everyone knows what they mean.
 A little bit of background knowledge is required to understand these concepts.

 #### NAVCAPs